danielabar/meblog/src/markdown/active_storage_form_errors.md

 Clicking the custom "Choose File" button launches the system file selector because it's rendered on top of the hidden native file input.
 However, the custom div to display either "No file chosen" or the selected filename isn't functional yet.
 And if the form is submitted with a validation error, that custom div isn't showing the file name user previously selected.

 To make the custom file input functional, we'll need to add some JavaScript.
-[Stimulus](https://stimulus.hotwired.dev/handbook/introduction) is a minimal JavaScript framework integrated into Rails that helps enhance server-rendered pages.
+[Stimulus](https://stimulus.hotwired.dev/handbook/introduction) is a minimal JavaScript framework that works with Rails that to enhance server-rendered pages.
 To get started, run the following command to generate a new Stimulus controller:

 ```bash
 bin/rails generate stimulus file_upload